Norwegian Billionaire Held Over Wifes Disappearance - UrduPoint

 A poorly written ransom note, containing threats and a demand for nine million Euros in crypto Currency, was found at the scene.

-Sporadic contacts with the alleged kidnappers on digital platforms initially supported the theory that she had been the victim of a rogue abduction.
+Sporadic contact with the alleged kidnappers on digital platforms initially supported the theory that she had been the victim of a rogue abduction.

 However, by June 2019, police were re-evaluating their leads and started examining whether it was a murder that had been disguised as a kidnapping.